rafanthx13/data-eng-youtube-recomender/README.md

 API Flask with ML Model

 Deploy from heroku on 'main' branch.

-EXE
+Heroku Deploy when thre is a push on branch 'heroku'